Mariah isn't waiting for a "Dreamlover

 A limo driver named Chris Selletti sued Carey, claiming he wrote the lyrics and has them in an envelope he mailed to himself in 1990.
-His suit was dismissed in court, but Selletti claimed he would open the envelope on live TV to prove his case.
+His suit was dismissed in court, proving that the "mail it to yourself" technique of copywriting a song doesn't hold up.

-Now Carey says it's one of her favorite songs to perform.
+Carey later said it was one of her favorite songs to perform.
 She explained on Bravo's Watch What Happens Live with Andy Cohen: "It's usually the last song I do if I do it, and everybody's holding up their lighters or their phones and I get a little bit emotional."